mariajdavis/Git-Terminal-User-Documentation/docs/ui-components/ui-components.md

 To create a repository for an existing project:

-1. From your computer’s root directory, view:
+1. View contents of your computer’s root directory in Terminal:
 ```bash
 ls
 ```